alxroyer/scenario/doc/src/advanced.config-db.rst

     * - :py:attr:`scenario.scenarioconfig.ScenarioConfig.Key.CONTINUE_ON_ERROR`
       - "scenario.continue_on_error"
       - Boolean
-      - Should the scenario continue on error?
+      - Should the scenarios continue on error?
+        If set to ``True``, an error ends the current step, but following steps are still executed.
+        The same behaviour may also be activated scenario by scenario by setting the :py:attr:`scenario.scenariodefinition.ScenarioDefinition.continue_on_error` attribute.
       - Disabled
     * - :py:attr:`scenario.scenarioconfig.ScenarioConfig.Key.DELAY_BETWEEN_STEPS`
       - "scenario.delay_between_steps"